 (d) licences of a particular kind relating to a particular area.

-(2) The Commission may, at its discretion, include in a licence any term, condition or restriction additional to those referred to in subclause (1), but clause 7(2) applies to the exercise of that discretion.
+(2) The Minister may, at the Minister’s discretion, include in a licence any term, condition or restriction additional to those referred to in subclause (1), but clause 7(2) applies to the exercise of that discretion.

 (3) Without limiting subclause (1) or (2), terms, conditions and restrictions prescribed or imposed for the purposes of those subclauses may relate to any matter provided for by the Appendix to this Schedule.

 [Clause 15 inserted by No. 49 of 2000 s.
-52.]
+52; amended by No. 38 of 2007 s.
+90 and 101(3).]

 16. Compliance with condition when licence inoperative